Dumbbell Split Squat

 How to Perform

-4. Drive through the front heel and midfoot to powerfully extend both knees and stand back up.
+4. Exhale and drive through front foot to extend knees and hips back to start.

 Coaching Tips